-Julie’s expressive dancing and joyful, playful connection are known throughout the blues dancing world.
-With a background in theatre, improv comedy, and solo dance, she is best known for her solo movement, artistic choreography, and killer follower expression.
+Julie’s expressive dancing and dynamic connection are known throughout the blues dancing world.
+With a background in theatre and solo dance, and an undying desire for continued learning, she is best known for her solo movement, choreography, aesthetics, and killer follower expression.

-A hard-working competitor, Julie has won many national competitions, including Nocturne Blues 2015 Challenge Strictly and Open Jack & Jill, Winter Blues 2015 Invitational Jack & Jill, Snowbound Blues 2015 Solo Blues, bluesSHOUT 2014 All Jack & Jill, and many more.
+A hard-working competitor, Julie has won many national competitions, including Blues Muse 2017 Follower Invitational, North Star Blues 2017 Invitational Cuttin’, bluesSHOUT!
+2017 All Star Jack & Jill, and more.

-As a teacher, Julie is clear, thoughtful, and varying degrees of goofy.
-From in-depth analyses of arm movement, to beginner-friendly intros to lead-follow conversation, Julie carefully crafts her classes and continuously tailors her material to fit the crowd at hand.
-Julie has taught blues in San Francisco, Seoul, Austin, Boston, London, Chicago, Zurich, and many places in between.
+As a teacher, Julie is clear, thoughtful, and earnest.
+From advanced Struttin’ variations to beginner-friendly intros to lead-follow dynamics, Julie carefully crafts her classes and tailors her material to fit the crowd at hand.
+Julie has taught blues dancing in San Francisco, Seoul, Austin, Boston, London, Chicago, Zurich, and many places in between.
 She also teaches regularly in her home-base of Boston.
 For dance videos, pictures, and more info, check out https://dancewithjulie.wordpress.com.